Is the five-flow conjecture almost false?: Transfer matrix for flow polynomials of generalised Petersen graphs

 The decomposition \reff{trace_decomp}--\reff{eigen_amp} goes through as before, now only with the ``no un-marked singleton'' constraint imposed on the representations labelled by $\ell$ and $\lambda$.

 {\bf Remarks.} 1.
 All the entries in the matrix $\widetilde{\sf T}_L$ are polynomials in $Q$; but this property does not hold in general for the matrix elements of $\widehat{\sf T}_L$.
-Some of them may contain terms with inverse powers of $Q$.\footnote{ Let us give an example for $k=3$.
-When we apply the transfer matrix $\widetilde{\sf T}_4$ to the partition $(0'1'2'3')(0123)$, we get several partitions with coefficients that are polynomial in $Q$.
-In particular, we obtain the partition $(0'3')(1'2')(0123)$ with the coefficient $(-Q)^5$.
-If we divide this polynomial by the prefactor $(-1)^kQ^{-2k}$ [cf.\/ \reff{def_That}], we obtain $1/Q$, which is {\em not}\/ a polynomial in $Q$. }
+Some of them may contain terms with inverse powers of $Q$.

+Let us give an example for $k=3$.
+When we apply the transfer matrix $\widetilde{\sf T}_4$ to the partition $(1',2',3',4')(0,1,2,4)$, we get several partitions with coefficients that are polynomial in $Q$.
+In particular, we obtain the partition $(1',4')(2',3')(1,2,3,4)$ with the coefficient $(-Q)^5$.
+If we divide this polynomial by the prefactor $(-1)^kQ^{-2k}$ [cf.\/ \reff{def_That}], we obtain $1/Q$, which is {\em not}\/ a polynomial in $Q$.

 2. The structural properties of $\widetilde{\sf T}_L$ and $\widehat{\sf T}_L$ are obviously the same.